 PDX Model Studies

-- Subcutaneous, orthotopic, and disseminated models
+- Subcutaneous, orthotopic, and disseminated models of cancer

 - Extensive molecular and pharmacological characterization, and complete records on patients‘ pretreatment

 - Integrated approach using the same PDX models and/or the corresponding cell line

 - 2D/3D screening assays and subsequent PDX in vivo efficacy studies

 - Identification of biomarkers, which predicts tumor sensitivity of compounds

 - PDX Model platform using humanized mice in standard or single mouse trial format (SMT)

 Constant addition of new PDX models, which are continuously established through international collaborations with major hospitals and universities.

 Support your in vitro, in vivo, and ex vivo studies with the following at your fingertips: